itayperl/onedrive-word2pdf/README.md

 ------------
 * Configure python-onedrive according to the [instructions](https://pypi.python.org/pypi/python-onedrive/#command-line-usage).
 You'll have to create a LiveConnect application [here](https://account.live.com/developers/applications).
 * Run `word2pdf -l`.
-It will display a browser window and ask you to log-in to Skydrive.
+It will display a browser window and ask you to log-in to OneDrive.
 Tick 'Keep me signed in' so you don't have to do this every time: the cookies will be saved.

 Usage